RU-CS440-SUMMER2018/assignment1/README.md

 The server:

 1. Accepts a connection from a socket
-2. Recieves data from client
+2. Receives data from the client
-3. Organizes data in data structure
+3. Organizes data in a data structure
 4. Keeps accepting connections as long as it needs more data
-5. Saves data to file once all data has been recieved
+5. Saves data to file once all data has been received
 6. Exits

 ### Protocols